 How can you dynamically determine if a custom field exists in a template and display it?

-In the front-end template,{% archiveParams params with sorted=false %}Get an unordered map object and then useifSentence combinationinoperator to judge whether a custom field (through its "calling field") exists.
-For example,{% if 'author' in params %} ... {% endif %}Can determine if there is a custom field named "author".
-If it exists,{{params.author.Value}}to get its value.
+In the front-end template, you can use{% archiveParams params with sorted=false %}Get an unordered map object and then useifstatements to combineinAn operator is used to determine whether a custom field (through its "calling field") exists.
+For example,{% if 'author' in params %} ... {% endif %}You can determine if there is a custom field named "author".
+If it exists, then proceed through{{params.author.Value}}Get its value.

-If I modify the 'Call Field' of the custom field, will it affect the existing content?
+If I modify the 'call field' of the custom field, will it affect the existing content?